Floe-Project/Floe/docs/src/home.md

 -->

 <div class="warning">
-IMPORTANT: Floe is not finished yet.
+Floe is currently in beta — please give it a try today.
 </div>

 <div style="padding-bottom: 30px;"></div>